Gronnfrosk/Semester-Project-1/README.md

 This Noroff project is a website of a fictional science museum.
 Live demo of site: https://sad-saha-78e1e6.netlify.app/

 ## Description
-The museum wanted a website that is informative, appealing and that will attract both middle school pupils and their parents.
-An interactive science museum called the Community Science Museum is suppose to be opening in your town/city.
-The website is informative and engaging, but also encourage viewers to visit the museum itself.
-This website should be responsive and easy to use on a variety of devices.
+The Community Science Museum website that is informative, appealing and that will attract both middle school pupils and their parents.
+The website should be informative and engaging, but also encourage viewers to visit the museum itself.
+The website focuses on being responsive across screen sizes, follow WCAG principles and DRY principles.
+No actual products or services are sold on those page.

 #### The architecture of website:
 1. Home page